 Jennifer Kane is a Biodiversity and Natural Resources Specialist in USAID’s E3 Office of Forestry and Biodiversity.
 She leads USAID’s marine team and helps lead Agency efforts to integrate biodiversity considerations throughout USAID’s development programming.
 She has over a decade of experience in biodiversity, natural resources management and climate change, and particular expertise in making technical information actionable.
 Jenny holds a Master of Science in Sustainable Development and Conservation Biology and a Master of Public Policy in Environmental Policy from the University of Maryland College Park, a graduate certificate in science communication from the University of California Santa Cruz and a Bachelor of Science in Biology and Visual Art from Brown University.

-Christine Chumbler is a regular contributor to Climatelinks.
-She is a communications professional with more than 20 years experience in writing, editing and publications design.
-She has expertise in every stage of publication production, from concept and writing to editing, design and printing.
+Christine Chumbler is a communications professional with more than 20 years experience in writing, editing, and publications design.
+She has expertise in every stage of publication production, from concept and writing to editing, design, and printing.
 In the mid-1990s, she was a Peace Corps Volunteer in Malawi.
 This experience led to a career using her writing and editorial skills with international development and foreign policy organizations, many of which worked to directly support USAID’s efforts.
 She has worked in a freelance capacity full-time since May 2016.
 Chumbler has a Master’s in journalism from the University of Michigan and a Bachelor’s in environmental studies from the University of California, Santa Cruz.